Page loading ... Please wait.

 Halloween Cookies

-Chocolate Spiders: In a stainless steel bowl, over a saucepan of simmering water, melt the chocolate.
-Set aside.
+Chocolate Spiders: In a stainless steel bowl, placed over a saucepan of simmering water, melt the chocolate.
+Set aside to cool to lukewarm.

-Meanwhile, in a large bowl, whisk together the egg whites, cocoa powder, sugar, salt, and vanilla extract.
+Then, in a large bowl, whisk the egg whites until frothy.
+Then whisk in the cocoa powder, sugar, salt, and vanilla extract.
 Stir in the coconut and melted chocolate, making sure the coconut is well coated.
 Cover and refrigerate for about one hour, or until firm.

 Makes about 20-24 chocolate spiders.